dhavalc25/CSCI716FinalProject/README.txt

 =======================================================================================
 VI.
 Failure Scenarios:
 =======================================================================================
-1. The Obstacles in the map are in close vicinity of each other.
-   The obstacles contain sharp edges.
+1. The Obstacles in the map are in close vicinity of each other or if the obstacles contain sharp edges.

 2. The radius of the moving point does not fit in the path that leads to the destination point.